bmacharia/bmacharia.github.io/content/Kubernetes/Introduction to K3D.md

 mise use k3d
 ```

-> _Reflection:_ When I first started, I manually downloaded every binary and set PATHs.
+> When I first started, I manually downloaded every binary and set PATHs.
 Mise simplifies that—and it’s one less obstacle between me and a fresh cluster.

 ---